MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 ![The Selector Stats table with the selectors sorted by elapsed time, in descending order](./selector-stats-images/sort-by-elapsed-time.png)

-If you find a CSS selector that took the browser a long time to calculate and was matched many times, it's a good candidate to try and improve.
-Try to change your selector so it requires less time to calculate and matches fewer elements on the page.
-How to improve your CSS selectors depend on your particular use case.
-Repeat the steps from the previous section to confirm that your changes helped decrease the **Recalculate Style** event duration.
+If you find a CSS selector that took the browser a long time to calculate and was matched many times, it's a good candidate to try to improve.
+Try to change your CSS selector so it requires less time to calculate, and matches fewer elements on the page.
+How to improve your CSS selectors depends on your particular use case.
+Repeat the steps from the previous section, to confirm that your changes helped decrease the **Recalculate Style** event duration.

 <!-- ====================================================================== -->